Laloolal.com

-Laloolal.com (لالولال ڈاٹ کام) is Pakistani romantic–drama film directed by Khalid Ahmed, written by Bee Gul and co-produced by Shailja Kejriwal and Vikas Sharma.
+Laloolal.com (لالولال ڈاٹ کام) is a 2016 Pakistani romantic–drama film directed by Khalid Ahmed (in his directorial debut), written by Bee Gul and co-produced by Shailja Kejriwal and Vikas Sharma.
 It premiered in 2016 at the Zeal for Unity festival, aiming at India-Pakistan unity.

 Plot

 Laloo Lal is the local ‘do-gooder’ or self-styled social worker of a tiny village in Tharparkar.
 The people of the village love and respect him because he is always out to help them with their day-to-day problems and get their work done.

 He does all the govt related paperwork right from fetching money order for Mai to attending court, resolving local tiffs and distributing medicines for minor ailments.
 He is the only person in the village who can speak English, although he has a very limited vocabulary.

 There are three people he holds dear in his life, his feisty fiancée Chandan, best friend and confidant Arbab Raheem and a blind old woman he calls Mai.
 But just when everything in the village is going about like clockwork, a young English woman named Sue appears at the office of the local union council with a plea to help her find her missing husband.
 This case too, like all tricky affairs, is handed over to Laloo to solve.

 Laloo offers to help Sue and takes her to Mai's home.
 Sue very depressed spends nights crying.
 She insists Laloo take her along with him, which Laloo refuses as travelling along the desert is a tricky (as they have to change their mode of transport frequently) and arduous task.
 Chandan initially jealous as well as curious of Sue, starts warming up to her.
 She makes her do daily chores like fetching water from the well, etc. Initially, Chandan has a very naive idea that since Sue cannot do daily chores (like fetching water, cleaning, cooking) her husband might have left her, later she realises Sue loves her husband as much as she loves Laloo and becomes concerned for her.